- Rather than micromanaging them, empowering employees involves giving them the freedom to work through issues independently.

 What is employee empowerment?

-Employee empowerment, on an employer's or manager's part, is making sure staff members feel some sense of freedom to get their work done on their terms, rather than asking for permission every step of the way.
-In other words, it's when employees have some autonomy.
+Employee empowerment, on an employer’s or manager’s part, is ensuring staff members feel some sense of freedom to get their work done on their terms, rather than asking for permission every step.
+In other words, it’s when employees have some autonomy.

 “For us [at our company], employee empowerment comes through engagement,” said Christy Lobst, chief parent officer and general counsel at Colugo.
 “Ensuring that employees connect with our mission is a key first step.
 Then, we give them the tools and confidence to always respond to customer questions in a way that furthers our mission.”

 Employees are empowered when they aren’t micromanaged and have the tools and knowledge to complete their jobs.